Campervan Rental in Portugal

 Toll Roads Portugal

 The toll roads in Portugal are incredible for quick transport.
 However, the scenic routes are much more rewarding!
 On top of that, the toll roads are quite expensive and could add another 200 – 600 EUR to your road trip in Portugal.

-So it’s best to avoid as many as possible and you may discover some beautiful spots that weren’t on your original itinerary, even if it does take a little longer.
+Because of this, it’s best to avoid as many as possible.
+Additionally, you may discover some beautiful spots that weren’t on your original itinerary, even if it takes a little longer.
 To opt for the scenic route, just click the avoid tolls check button on Google Maps.

 Campsites in Portugal